openstack/upstream-institute-virtual-environment/README.md

         > please make sure that you replace the default user `ubuntu` upon first
         > start before logging in to Freenode channels.

-3. When `stack.sh` finished running, you can open your [Horizon Dashboard] (http://localhost/) or on VirtualBox using the **DevStack** bookmark
+2. When `stack.sh` has finished running, you can open your [Horizon Dashboard] (http://localhost/) or on VirtualBox using the **DevStack** bookmark

     * **Login**: `demo`
     * **Password**: `openstack`

-4. Select the `demo` project
+3. Select the `demo` project

-5. Start a VM.
+4. Start a VM.
 Use a tiny flavor.
 A CirrOS image is already set up by devstack

-6. Assign a floating IP
+5. Assign a floating IP

-7. Enable SSH and ICMP ports on the security groups
+6. Enable SSH and ICMP ports on the security groups

 [Horizon Dashboard]: http://localhost/